ManMetGames/ProgrammingEssentials/docs/QuickReference/processing.md

     </style>
 <h1>Quick Reference: Processing</h1>

-This is the quick reference page for variables, if you're unsure how to apply the content here, make sure to re-cover the <a href="../Lessons/getting_started">Getting Started chapter</a>.
+This is the quick reference page for getting started with Processing, if you're unsure how to apply the content here, make sure to re-cover the <a href="../Lessons/getting_started">Getting Started chapter</a>.

 <h2>Take Away Info</h2>
 <ul>